 Consider the anticipated project lifespan and choose a geotextile fabric material that guarantees desired degradation resistance and durability.
 You should factor in parameters like resistance to microbial deterioration, aging resistance, and UV resistance.

-Both woven and nonwoven geotextile fabrics often come in large rolls of varying length and width.
-The standard geotextile size can differ depending on the specific applications, project specifications, and geotextile manufacturer.
+Both woven and nonwoven geotextile fabrics are usually supplied in large rolls of varying widths and lengths.
+The exact geotextile size depends on project requirements, installation methods, and the manufacturer’s production standards.

 Separation